Brazil–Kazakhstan relations

-Brazil–Kazakhstan relations refers to the current and historical relations between the Federative Republic of Brazil and the Republic of Kazakhstan.
+Brazil–Kazakhstan relations are the current and historical relations between the Federative Republic of Brazil and the Republic of Kazakhstan.
 Both nations are members of the United Nations.

 History

 Soon after the dissolution of the Soviet Union, Brazil recognized Kazakhstan's independence on 26 December 1991.
 Diplomatic relations between both nations were established on 22 September 1993.
 Initially, there had been little diplomatic contact between both nations, with representatives of both nations meeting only at international forums such as at the United Nations.

-In August 2006, Brazil opened an embassy in Astana (present day Nur-Sultan).
+In August 2006, Brazil opened an embassy in Astana.
 In 2007, Kazakh President Nursultan Nazarbayev paid an official visit to Brazil.
 The visit was reciprocated with the arrival of Brazilian President Luiz Inácio Lula da Silva to Kazakhstan in 2009.
 In October 2012, Kazakhstan opened a resident embassy in Brasília.

 Brazil and Kazakhstan share similar positions in global issues, such as issues relating to sustainable development and preservation of the environment.
 Brazil supported Kazakhstan's entry into the World Trade Organization and received Kazakh support for its claim to obtain a permanent seat on the United Nations Security Council.

+Economic relations

 There are a few Brazilian companies operating in Kazakhstan, and a few other Brazilian companies are looking to create a presence in the country for production and export to the markets of member nations of the Commonwealth of Independent States.
 The main Kazakh airline, Air Astana, owns and operates more than ten Brazilian made Embraer aircraft.